-- Use mason jars or any other glass jar to stash nails and screws.
+- Mason jars or any other glass jars are the perfect places to stash small items like nails and screws.

 - A magnetic strip secured to the wall can become your go-to spot for frequently used metal tools like scissors, screwdrivers and more.
 Make sure that all items have their sharp edges pointing in the same direction.

 - Large baskets will help you round up otherwise scattered items like beach gear or snow toys.

 If you walk through your garage every day, it’s easy to have a blind spot to potential dangers ranging from sharp tools to electrical hazards.
 Take a fresh look with common garage hazards in mind and start taking care of them.

 - Store items securely.
 Improperly stored items like ladders that can topple or cords that can tangle are all potentially dangerous, particularly if you have young children.
 When storing heavy stuff, make sure your storage system can support the weight and your anchors are secure.

 - Lock up your tools.
 Disconnect power tools when they’re not in use, and store them safely away to protect them from curious kids or burglars.
 Take care when storing sharp or pointy tools, too.

 - Look after your lawnmower.Remove keys from lawn equipment and tractors to prevent kids from accidentally starting them.